jMetal/jMetal/docs/index.rst

-jMetal 6 project documentation
+jMetal project documentation
 ==============================

 *Author: Antonio J. Nebro* <ajnebro@uma.es>

 jMetal is a Java-based framework for multi-objective optimization with metaheuristics.
 It is an open-source project released under MIT license, and it is hosted in GitHub: https://github.com/jMetal/jMetal.
-The current stable version is jMetal 5.8, and the next major release of jMetal, version 6.0, is being under development in the master branch of the repository as version 6.0-SNAPSHOT.
+The current stable version is jMetal 5.10.

 .. toctree::